-Have a clear process how you as a team are going to work.
+Have a clear process of how you as a team are going to work.
 It can be a simple or complex plan, depending on the group you are managing.
-This plan will include the steps below, but should also outline how often you will formally talk, expectations in those formal conversations, what tools you will use and how to approach needed ad-hoc conversations.
-If it's a task dependent group, you might include things such as status reports being due each Friday at 2:00pm.
+This plan will include the steps below, but should also outline how often you will formally talk, expectations in those formal conversations, what tools you will use, and how to approach needed ad-hoc conversations.
+If it's a task-dependent group, you might include things such as status reports being due each Friday at 2:00 pm.

 Focus on goals or outcomes, not activity.
 This is to address the nervous Nelly Leader who can quickly move into micromanaging.
 If you want to ensure they are making progress maybe break the goals down in smaller steps to create check-ins.
 This gives you both a bit of security that things are definitely moving and moving in the right direction.

 Have regular scheduled 1:1's.
 If you have seen any of my videos or other posts, you know you should be having these regularly with EVERYONE on your team.
 With remote teams, I would highly recommend that once a month these 1:1's should be face to face via a video call.
 Here's the kicker, this call should be mandatory meaning neither one of you can cancel it.
 Even if you feel there isn't much to catch up on, keep the call.
 It's important for each employee to know they are part of the team and that you value them, so keep your appointments.
 Also, the reason why I say video calls is because you need to learn their body behavior.
 This way you can pick up on queues when things might not be going well.
 You can't always read that in an email.